Opsy-001/massachusetts-general-hospital-analysis/README.md

 ---
 ## Conclusion

-This dashboard provides Massachusetts General Hospital stakeholders with a clear, data-driven view of patient activity, cost drivers, demographic patterns, and readmission trends across 11 years of records.
-The analysis reveals that while most encounters are non-critical and short in duration, a small number of high-acuity procedures, uninsured patients, and preventable readmissions account for a disproportionate share of hospital costs and resources.
+This dashboard provides stakeholders with a clear, data-driven view of patient activity, cost drivers, demographic patterns, and readmission trends across 11 years of records.
+The analysis shows that while most encounters are non-critical and short in duration, a small number of high-acuity procedures, uninsured patients, and preventable readmissions account for a disproportionate share of hospital costs and resource utilization.

-The inpatient readmission rate of **33.04% — more than double the national benchmark of 15%** — is the most urgent finding and requires immediate attention through structured discharge planning and post-care follow-up programs.
+The inpatient readmission rate of **33.04% — significantly higher than commonly reported benchmarks (~15%)** — emerges as the most critical finding, highlighting the need for improved discharge planning and structured post-care follow-up programs.

-The recommendations focus on five key priorities: **cardiac care cost reduction, uninsured patient financial risk management, resource planning for high-volume encounters, demographic-targeted outreach, and readmission reduction** — all aimed at improving operational efficiency and patient outcomes.
+Overall, the recommendations focus on five key priorities: **cardiac care cost reduction, uninsured patient financial risk management, resource optimization for high-volume encounters, targeted interventions for high-risk demographics, and readmission reduction** — all aimed at improving operational efficiency, financial sustainability, and patient outcomes.

 ---